kenzo7664/Functions/README.md

 # Functions
-This is For Educational Purpose
+This is For Educational Purposes